flyx/flyx.org/nix-flakes-latex.md

 As shown by this minimal example, our `flake.nix` is not just a build system, but also manages all dependencies that are required to build our document.
 Now, let's explore what happens when we use packages in our LaTeX document.

+## Producing Identical Documents <span class="note">added 2021-11-30</span>

+To be truly reproducible, the PDF file we create must always be exactly the same.
+This is currently not the case for two reasons:

+ * LaTeX likes to put the generation date into the document.
+   This obviously happens when you query it e.g. with `\today`, but the date also gets filled into the PDF's *Creation date* attribute.
+ * The resulting PDF has a seemingly random ID value added into the PDF's xref table.

+The fix to the first problem depends a bit on whether you're using `\today`, and if so, what for.
+For example, when rendering a letter, you *do want* the date on the letter to be the one from when you generated it (or more precisely, when you sent it, but we cannot do anything about it after the PDF has been created).

+The tool we need to solve the problem is the environment variable `SOURCE_DATE_EPOCH`.
+If we set it to a Unix timestamp, LaTeX will use that instead of the current date.
+We thus modify the call to `latexmk` like this:

+{% highlight plain %}
+env TEXMFHOME=.cache TEXMFVAR=.cache/texmf-var \
+   SOURCE_DATE_EPOCH=${toString self.lastModified} \
+   latexmk -interaction=nonstopmode -pdf -lualatex \
+   document.tex
+{% endhighlight %}

+`self.lastModified` is set to the Unix timestamp of the last commit in our repository.
+This seems to be a reasonable date to set, but in the case of a letter, I would actually advise to explicitly set the date, e.g.

+{% highlight plain %}
+env TEXMFHOME=.cache TEXMFVAR=.cache/texmf-var \
+  SOURCE_DATE_EPOCH=$(date -d "2021-11-30" +%s) \
+  latexmk -interaction=nonstopmode -pdf -lualatex \
+  document.tex
+{% endhighlight %}

+This way, you will always know when you sent the letter.
+I used the `date` utility so that the date is readable.
+You can of course put it into a nix variable in the Flake and interpolate it into the command if you want.

+Now that we have fixed the date, we still have the ID.
+That ID is actually calculated from the system date and time, and the full path of the generated PDF file, and thus we won't be able to modify it to our needs from the outside.
+There are however TeX commands we can use:

+{% highlight latex %}
+% LuaTeX
+\pdfvariable suppressoptionalinfo 512\relax
+% pdfTeX
+\pdftrailerid{}
+% XeTeX
+\special{pdf:trailerid [
+    <00112233445566778899aabbccddeeff>
+    <00112233445566778899aabbccddeeff>
+]}
+{% endhighlight %}

+XeTeX is the only backend that seems not to be able to omit the ID, so the command is setting it to some literal value.
+Since we're using LuaLaTeX, we want the LuaTeX solution.
+And since this is irrelevant to the document's content, let's prepend it to the input via latexmk:

+{% highlight plain %}
+env TEXMFHOME=.cache TEXMFVAR=.cache/texmf-var \
+  SOURCE_DATE_EPOCH=$(date -d "2021-11-30" +%s) \
+  latexmk -interaction=nonstopmode -pdf -lualatex \
+  -pretex="\pdfvariable suppressoptionalinfo 512\relax" \
+  -usepretex document.tex
+{% endhighlight %}

+With this, we now have a truly reproducible PDF output.
+Now, let's move onto something more practical:

 ## TeX Live Packages